Need Help? Just Ask.

 An important step in this process is to determine who is liable for the cause of the injuries which you have sustained.
 This will depend on the circumstances in which your injuries were sustained.
 If another party has acted negligently which led to the cause of an accident then they could be found liable for this.

-In most cases it will be an injury that will lead to damage of the soft tissues in the body.
-These injuries can put pressure on the body leading to some form of tissue injury.
+In most cases, it will be an injury that will lead to damage of the soft tissues in the body.
+These injuries can put pressure on the body leading to some form of connective tissue injury.
 The severity of this will depend on the type of injury which was sustained.
 Common injuries which can cause damage to soft tissue can include:

 A sprain is tearing of the ligaments in the body.
 Ligaments are the bands of fibrous tissue which connect two bones together in your joints.
 Strains are a stretching of the muscles or tendon which is the cord of tissue that connect muscles and bones.
 Strains generally occur in the lower back and backs of the thighs.
-As both of these injuries can put pressure on the ligaments and tendons, this can lead to various soft tissue injuries.
-Common symptoms can include pain, swelling, reduced movement and bruising.
+As both of these injuries can put pressure on the ligaments and tendons, this can lead to various acute soft tissue injuries.
+Common symptoms of the affected area can include pain, swelling, reduced movement and bruising.
 A common type of strain injury is cubital tunnel syndrome.

 Contusion, also known as bruising, is an injury to the soft tissue in the body.
 This is generally caused by some form of a blunt force to a certain area of the body.
 This can lead to pain and swelling for the injured individual.
 Recovery times for this injury will vary depending on the severity and the effects which the injury has had on the body and soft tissues.
 Common contusions are kidney contusions and heart contusions.